For the Love of Opera

 We do not release or share credit card or personal information with any third parties.

-Opera Las Vegas offers both a student and military discount of 10% off the single ticket price for the seating section of your choice, depending on availability.
+Opera Las Vegas offers a student, senior, and military discount of 10% off the single ticket price for the seating section of your choice, depending on availability.
 Ticket holders must present a valid student or military ID when picking up tickets.
 Student “rush tickets” are available for purchase at a flat rate of $25 per ticket one day prior to each performance, depending on availability.
+Ticket holders must present a valid ID supporting military, senior or student status.

 Preview the Story, Characters & Music